kode4food/interpol/blog/_posts/2015-03-09-fun_with_loops.md

 On the surface, Interpol loops seem like a simple way to iterate over a set of items.
 But appearances can often be deceiving, and `for` loops are no exception.
 Let's dive a little deeper into what you can accomplish with them.

 ## Simple Looping
-The most basic use case for a loop would be to iterate over a set of items, typically a list.
+The most basic use case for a loop would be to iterate over a set of items, typically a List.
 This example loops over a set of items resulting from the expression `people`, passing each item as the `person` variable into the loop's body:

 ```ruby
 for person in people